adityamishramplify/MERN_PROJECT/README.md

 ## Project Overview
-Technostacks is a TypeScript-based e-commerce platform that allows users to view a list of products and add new products to the inventory.
+This is a TypeScript-based e-commerce platform that allows users to view a list of products and add new products to the inventory.
 This platform is built with user-friendly interfaces and modern web technologies.

 ## Features
 - Add new products to the inventory